Central vowel

 A central vowel, formerly also known as a mixed vowel, is any in a class of vowel sound used in some spoken languages.
-The defining characteristic of a central vowel is that the tongue is positioned halfway between a front vowel and a back vowel.
+The defining characteristic of a central vowel is that the tongue is positioned approximately halfway between a front vowel and a back vowel.
 (In practice, unrounded central vowels tend to be further forward and rounded central vowels further back.)

 List

 The central vowels that have dedicated symbols in the International Phonetic Alphabet are: